 There is no “magic bullet” that’s loaded and fired in SEO – it’s just pedantic attention to detail.
 There is also no immediate gratification.
-The full benefits of the SEO efforts, and link-building amendments, will take 3-4 months to be fully realised.
+The full benefits of the SEO efforts, and citation-building efforts, will take 3-4 months to be fully realised.
 However, we can clearly see the correlation between the efforts undertaken and positive results achieved.

 If your site contains decent, useful and relevant content, and it is properly organised and described and has a few good incoming NAP links from “trusted” sites, then the site is likely to achieve its potential.
-If your site is clearly an authority on its specific topic or theme, with large volumes of well organised content, then excellent rankings are virtually assured.
-See website optimisation for an explanation of how issues are identified and tackled.
+If your site is clearly an authority on its specific topic or theme, with large volumes of well-organised content, then excellent rankings are virtually assured.
+See website optimisation for an explanation of how any content issues are identified and tackled.

 Website Optimisation Examples

-There are several SEO case studies listed above, showing quite clearly how the Time-line / Results graph goes.
-If its an existing site which has been around for a year or more, we usually achieve;
+The SEO case studies listed above show quite clearly how the Timeline / Results graph goes.
+If it’s an existing site which has been around for a year or more, we usually achieve;

 Full results take a little time to achieve – the page optimisation edits can be done very quickly, but the Citation submission process is best spread over several weeks.
 Google records the dates that links are located, and too many in too short a time may trigger an alarm – e.g. we don’t want the process to look like a major SEO campaign and/or burst Google’s link filter threshold in the process!